 · Intel has been present in Israel since 1974 and its first semiconductor R&D plant was opened in 1985.
 It is currently the country's largest nongovernmental employer with more than 7300 employees.

 · Intel Israel developed the i860 XP microprocessor with RISC technology which enables 2.5 million transistors per chip.
 The Pentium 3 chip and its faster version Pentium 4, were both developed in its Israel facilities.
 Intel's Centrino Chipset with enhanced WiFi capabilities, was also designed in its Israel plant (Haifa R&D Center), and has earned Intel more than $5 billion worldwide.
-In 2006, Intel's Haifa R&D center introduced its newest chip, the Core 2 Duo Series, with double the computing core of any previous chip.
+In 2006, Intel's Haifa R&D center introduced the Core 2 Duo Series, with double the computing core of any previous chip.
 Other major processors developed by the company in Israel include Sandy Bridge, Ivy Bridge and Thunderbolt.

-· Intel’s recently opened Fab28 in Kiryat Gat plant which produces the Penryn chip with 45 nanometer technology.
+· Intel’s Fab28 plant in Kiryat Gat which produces the Penryn chip with 45 nanometer technology opened in 2008.
 Fab28 will, in the future, produce a faster 32-nanometer chip as well as one of the newest technologies available—the 0.08-0.13 micron.

 · Tower Semiconductor Israel has the second largest fab in the country after Intel.
 Its site contains 200mm capabilities and 150mm diameter wafers, which is used to provide turnkey services for local and international companies including Motorola, and SanDisk.